andreysay/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+Using the camera calibration and distortion coefficients in 'camera_cal/wide_dist_pickle.p', through the function loadCoefficients(), located in the file called `Utility.py` I undistort the input image calling the function undistortImage(image, mtx, dist) in lines 57 through 59.
+I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+#### 2. Thresholded binary image

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)